- Innovation is key to progress in any organization. The success of an organization depends largely on its ability to develop innovative products.

 - What they contributed to the success of team efforts

 ZipRecruiter recommends asking candidates what they would do at their job if given $100,000 and four weeks to spend it.
 "This question points to their innovation and strategy.
 It will also tell you how fast they can think on their feet and if they can accurately forecast a budget.
-Thinking big is a good quality, but can this candidate reign it in and deliver?"
+Thinking big is a good quality, but can this candidate rein it in and deliver?"

-To find people who think outside of the box, ask them how they would put one together.
-Orion Jones of BigThink recommends asking prospective employees how they assemble furniture from directions.
+To find people who think outside of the box, ask candidates how they would put one together.
+Orion Jones of Big Think recommends asking prospective employees how they assemble furniture from directions.
 "Their response will tell you how guided by convention they are.
 An innovative thinker might say, 'I look at the picture on the box, then begin.'"

 In "Hiring an Innovative Workforce: A Necessary Yet Uniquely Challenging Endeavor" published by the Human Resource Management Review, the authors note the value of "broader forms of knowledge … to tie previously unrelated concepts together" as an underpinning of innovative thinking.

 Jeffrey Baumgartner recommends looking for "evidence of diversity and unusual points in education, hobbies and elsewhere.
 A marketing manager who has a degree in philosophy followed up by an MBA will probably be more creative than the marketing manager who has a business administration degree and an MBA."

-Be Open to Surprises
+Be open to surprises.

-Provide an Innovative Culture
+Provide an innovative culture.

-To hire for innovation is to seek out behaviors that are often repressed in a work setting.
-Even for the most capable interviewer, it can be a challenge to explore beyond a job prospect's individual innovative capabilities to get a sense of potential group innovation behavior, especially if those behaviors were not encouraged by earlier employers.
+Ironically, according to David Zepponi, president of the Northwest Food Processors Association, "To hire for innovation is to seek out behaviors that are often repressed in a work setting.
+Even for the most capable interviewer, it can be a challenge to explore beyond a job prospect's individual innovative capabilities to get a sense of potential group innovation behavior, especially if those behaviors were not encouraged by earlier employers."

 Time for a little self-reflection here.
-The problem in finding innovative performers is not just whether they were allowed to be innovative in their previous roles, but whether you provide an innovative workplace to test out ideas and even fail without punishment.
+The problem in finding innovative performers is not just whether they were allowed to be innovative in their previous roles, but whether you provide an innovative workplace where employees can test out ideas and even fail without punishment.

-We started this discussion talking about how even some clichés are still good concepts.
-By the same token, companies often employ clichés, such as the need to innovate, because that's what everyone says, but they don't actually have a culture that nurtures and fosters innovative thinking.
+We started this discussion by talking about how even some cliches are still good concepts.
+By the same token, companies often employ cliches, such as the need to innovate, because that's what everyone says, but don't actually foster and nurture innovative thinking in their cultures.
 Does your business practice the innovation it preaches?
-Because if it doesn't, word gets out and you aren’t going to get the chance to interview many innovative people because they aren’t going to apply in the first place.
+If it doesn't, word gets out, and you won't get the chance to interview many innovative people, because they won't apply in the first place.